 It turns out I know him, vaguely: he is the husband of my friend’s sister from Faraheen, a farming community in Gaza’s southeast where I and ISM spent many times standing with farmers and sharing meals.
 Their plight, that of Israeli-bulldozed, bombed or burned land, or land rendered inaccessible by the lethal live ammunition spat out by bored teenage soldiers or remote controlled automated towers.
 Yet of the farmers who harvest any thing, they share willingly.
 And it is fresh, luscious produce.
 Were they able to grow all the vegetables and tend the decades-old trees as they did before Israel’s razing policy, they would be much less affected by the siege… and would in turn provide the produce and fruit largely trucked in (late) or not allowed at all by the Israeli authorities.

-The room with its dirty walls, covered with tormented writings, no ventilation, few chairs, and crowd of dignified, human passengers sprawled on floors and boxes.
+The room’s dirty walls are covered with tormented writings; there is almost no ventilation, are just a few chairs…a crowd of dignified, human passengers sprawl on floors and boxes.

 An elderly man in plain white robes and a red and white Kuffiya, stretched out on the floor.
 He gets up, washes in the filthy bathroom without soap, prays, and returns to the floor where a boy of 12 years lies at the feet of two women.

 A young man, returning from four years of studies in Turkey, asking another from the Sheyjayee neighbourhood what’s new at home, what has changed with the last 2 major “israeli” attacks on Gaza.

 A group of women in a corner, sit-sleeping.
 One has a daughter who has just had a stomach operation.
 They are waiting to return to Gaza.